 Brentuximab vedotin is approved to treat:

-- It is used after an autologous stem cell transplant (ASCT) in patients who have a high risk of the cancer recurring (coming back) or getting worse.
+- After an autologous stem cell transplant (ASCT) in adults who have a high risk that the cancer will come back or get worse.

-- It is used in patients who have not gotten better with an ASCT.
-It is also used in patients who have not gotten better with combination chemotherapy and cannot receive an ASCT.
+- In adults whose cancer has not gotten better after an ASCT.
+Brentuximab vedotin is also used in adults whose cancer has not gotten better after at least two treatments with combination chemotherapy and who cannot receive an ASCT.

-Brentuximab vedotin is also being studied in the treatment of other types of lymphoma.
+Brentuximab vedotin is also being studied in the treatment of other conditions and types of cancer.

 More About Brentuximab Vedotin